-At Lee Enterprises Consulting, we conduct a series of mandatory trainings for any of our experts who wish us to recommend them as experts in litigation matters.
-In this training we give them a basic understanding of the process and their role in it, an overview of the Rules of Evidence and Rules of Procedure with respect to experts, and the Supreme Court’s criteria and qualifications as an “expert witness”.
+At Lee Enterprises Consulting, we conduct a series of mandatory training for any of our experts who wish us to recommend them as experts in litigation matters.
+In this training, we give them a basic understanding of the process and their role in it, an overview of the Rules of Evidence and Rules of Procedure with respect to experts, and the Supreme Court’s criteria and qualifications as an “expert witness”.
 We ask our biofuels expert witness to carefully analyze everything before rendering any opinion, which means refraining from committing to an opinion based on a single phone call unless absolutely certain.
-We instruct them to keep good records, never to hesitate to ask if more information is needed, and to be meticulous in their reports.
+We instruct them to keep good records, never to hesitate to ask if more information is needed and to be meticulous in their reports.
 We tell them to carefully evaluate each matter and never feel pressured to come to a conclusion inconsistent with their findings.
 We instruct them always be honest and forthright, and never to compromise their integrity.
 In our opinion, following these guides is what makes a good “expert witness”.

-Large renewable energy and biochemical consulting firms like ours certainly have experts in more common areas like biofuels, biomaterials, biomass, biomass power, bio-based chemicals, biotechnologies and renewable fuels and chemicals in general.
-Our clean energy experts are part of a larger, multidisciplinary group of green energy consultants with a wide variety of expertise in more specialized areas like biomass production, financial due diligence, organic synthesis, fuel additives, ethanol gas, biodiesel fuel including algae biofuels, solid state and industrial fermentation, green energy grants, ag biotech, agricultural waste, alcohol fuels, alternative proteins and animal-free products, sustainable foods, beverage fermentation, biocatalysis, biodiesel conversion, biogas production, biomass power, carbon intensity, co2 utilization, combined heat & power, Fischer-Tropsch technology, food waste, hydrothermal carbonization, industrial enzymes, landfill management, microbial fermentation, organic synthesis, plastic pyrolysis, plastic recycling, plastic waste, pyrolysis oil, reactor design, renewable identification number, the Renewable Fuel Standard (rfs2), solid recovered fuels, torrefaction and torrefied biomass, waste to energy, and waste-to-hydrogen.
-Finally, members and strategic partners of these green energy consulting firms should also have the availability to do things like engineering, technical feasibility studies and techno-economic analysis, due diligence, and feasibility studies, and provide expert witness testimony, and should have the contacts to assist with renewable energy finance, accounting, plant safety and insurance, legal, and virtually any other services related to the bioeconomy.
+Large renewable energy and biochemical consulting firms like ours certainly have experts in more common areas like biofuels, biomaterials, biomass, biomass power, bio-based chemicals, biotechnologies, and renewable fuels and chemicals in general.
+Our clean energy experts are part of a larger, multidisciplinary group of green energy consultants with a wide variety of expertise in more specialized areas like biomass production, financial due diligence, organic synthesis, fuel additives, ethanol gas, biodiesel fuel including algae biofuels, solid-state and industrial fermentation, green energy grants, ag-biotech, agricultural waste, alcohol fuels, alternative proteins and animal-free products, sustainable foods, beverage fermentation, biocatalysis, biodiesel conversion, biogas production, biomass power, carbon intensity, co2 utilization, combined heat & power, Fischer-Tropsch technology, food waste, hydrothermal carbonization, industrial enzymes, landfill management, microbial fermentation, organic synthesis, plastic pyrolysis, plastic recycling, plastic waste, pyrolysis oil, reactor design, renewable identification number, the Renewable Fuel Standard (rfs2), solid recovered fuels, torrefaction and torrefied biomass, waste to energy, and waste-to-hydrogen.
+Finally, members and strategic partners of these green energy consulting firms should also have the availability to do things like engineering, technical feasibility studies, and techno-economic analysis, due diligence, and feasibility studies, provide expert witness testimony, and should have the contacts to assist with renewable energy finance, accounting, plant safety and insurance, legal, and virtually any other services related to the bioeconomy.

 Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 100 highly qualified experts serving in all these areas.
 Look at our experts and the services we provide.
 Most of our experts are also available to advise and serve as expert witnesses in bioeconomy litigation matters.
-For the larger projects, we specialize in putting together full service, interdisciplinary teams with one point of contact.
+For the larger projects, we specialize in putting together full-service, interdisciplinary teams with one point of contact.
 Call us at 1+ (501) 833-8511 or email us for more information.